philanc/slua/src/linenoise.md

 This is a Lua wrapper for the Linenoise library.
 It also includes some tty-related functions (get and set tty mode, test if a file descriptor is a tty, test if a key has been pressed).

 The version of linenoise included here has been both simplified (no support for multi-line edition and tab completion) and extended with a small Lua binding.
-It includes all the functions used by the regular Lua interpreter (see lua.c)
+It includes all the functions used by the regular Lua interpreter (see slua.c)

 ### API